Rinkuby-Labs/rinkubygo/README.md

 ### Binary Repository

-Install AvalancheGo using an `apt` repository.
+Install RinkubyGo using an `apt` repository.

 #### Adding the APT Repository